Hurricane Idalia, a Category 4, could bring "catastrophic" storm surge when it makes landfall, forecasters say

 State of emergency in effect

-DeSantis expanded a state of emergency to cover 49 Florida counties.
+DeSantis expanded a state of emergency to cover dozens of Florida counties.
 He first issued a state of emergency on Saturday for 33 of the state's 67 counties to ensure communities "have time to prepare for the storm system which could have impacts along the Gulf Coast next week."

 The Florida National Guard says it is deploying 5,500 personnel to support areas of the state that are impacted.
 Additionally, 14 aircraft, 2,400 high-wheel vehicles and 23 small watercraft were being mobilized.